Skip to main content

 • Instructor endorsement

-The earliest any milestone can happen is the date of their birthday.
+Finally, the earliest any milestone can happen is the date of their birthday.

 The instructor puts their name on the line when they endorse a solo.
 If something goes wrong, the instructor shares responsibility.
 This endorsement is not taken lightly.